YukiYasuda2718/3d-sr-micrometeorology/README.md

 ## Code used in experiments

 - [Data generation for deep learning](./datascience/script/make_dl_data_using_outside_lr_builds.py)
+  - This code is run on the `datascience` container.
 - [CNN training](./pytorch/script/train_model.sh)
   - This shell script runs [python script](./pytorch/script/train_model.py).
+    - This code is run on the `pytorch` container.
   - Please specify your directory and config paths in [the shell script](./pytorch/script/train_model.sh).
 - [CNN evaluation](./pytorch/notebook)
   - The CNNs are evaluated using notebooks in the above dir.
+  - These notebooks are run on the `pytorch` container.